 It’s official.
 With these champagne grape scones, we should just add scones to the list of things I long said that I hated and have now come to love.
 And I’m pretty sure we need another champagne grape recipe in this world, so here you go!

-I realized that the dryness and crumbliness that I disliked in scones was a matter of eating them far too long after they were baked.
+And once I realized that the dryness and crumbliness that I disliked in scones was a matter of eating them far too long after they were baked, my little world got infinitely better.

 If eaten in a reasonable time frame (a few hours if unsealed and up to day if properly sealed), they can be mouthwateringly moist just like these brie scones.
 And then you run the risk of eating way too many scones because they taste so good!